-- 1. The faculty records the students' individual study results and makes them available via Osiris.
+- 1. The faculty records the students' individual study results and makes them available via OSIRIS.
 An apparent error in the study results can be corrected by the examination board.
 In deciding to correct an incorrectly reported study result that is to the student's disadvantage, the examination board takes the interests of the student into account. - 2.
-A student can download a study progress overview via Osiris.
-If a certified copy is required, it can be requested from the Education Service Centre.
+Students can download their study progress overview via OSIRIS.
+If a certified copy is required, it can be requested from Education and Student Affairs.